Read Time: 5 Minutes Subscribe & Share

 I have a confession, I keep trying to recreate the Amalfi coast on my deck in the summer and in my living room in the winter.
-We visited Sorrento in January – and there were lemon trees (and the occasional lime and orange trees) thriving.
+We visited Sorrento in January – and there were lemon trees (and the occasional lime and orange trees) with lemons, thriving.
 So naturally I thought, “I can do this.
 I can have them in pots just like all the citrus trees growing happily in vessels all over Sorrento.”
 So, I am proud to announce that I have had some qualified success.

 Not the orange tree, alas.
 I lost the orange tree.
 (It died a very slow and graceful death with two oranges still clinging to its branches…sort of a Tim Burton version.)
 This was replaced by a lime tree, which produced a few great daiquiris and a lime pudding cake before succumbing to a different death.
 It has now been replaced by Capital Roots with a much more stalwart version.
 But the lemon tree has actually been chugging along and produces a handful of lemons every year.
 We call these “The Sacred Lemons” and “The Sacred Lime Or Two.”
 And we have nailed a few recipes that pay tribute to these precious few, zest and all.

 If you have not tried the lemon ice cream (which you can make with either limes or lemons) from our inaugural post, put it on your To Make List.
 It is embarrassingly easy and refreshing at any time of the year.
 I align myself with the owners of Berthillon in Paris – real ice cream lovers who eat it outside in the dead of winter

 Sacrificial Fruit For Your Meals